 2. Type of wood.

-- Pine/Cedar: The Southern pine is one of the most popularly used types of wood in framing in the eastern United States.
-It has sturdy logs and high sapwood content, which is good at absorbing preservatives.
+Pine/Cedar: Southern pine is a commonly used wood for framing in the eastern United States due to its sturdy logs and high sapwood content, which is good at absorbing preservatives.
+Red pine and Ponderosa pine are often used in the northern United States and Canada.

 3. Chemicals used